 Spin is Moving to Kubernetes!

-In April, we will begin rolling out a new instance of Spin that uses the popular Kubernetes system internally.
+In April, early access began to a new instance of Spin based on the popular Kubernetes system.
 This new instance features a web-based user interface, a simpler process for making network services available, an improved Docker image registry, and numerous other enhancements.

 The legacy instance of Spin, launched in mid-2018, will continue to operate through late 2020.

-Access to the new instance will be rolled out through the SpinUp Workshop program, which will offer full workshops for new users and migration workshops for existing users.
+Access to the new instance will be rolled out through the SpinUp Workshop program, which will offer full workshops for new users and self-guided orientation for existing users.

 Get Started: Attend a SpinUp Workshop

 To use Spin for your own services, first attend a SpinUp Workshop.
 This hands-on workshop familiarizes you with the necessary concepts, demonstrates tools and techniques, and explains your responsibilities when deploying services at NERSC.

 See this video for a presentation about Spin, its capabilities, and examples of services that are currently running there.